Home > Understanding Breast Cancer > Breast Cancer Research > Table 27: Blood organochlorine levels and breast cancer risk

 NS = No statistically significant increase or decrease in risk

-* Similarly, when results examined by hormone receptor status, there was no statistically significant increase or decrease in risk for either hormone receptor-positive or hormone receptor negative breast cancers.
+† When results were examined by hormone receptor status, there was no increase or decrease in risk for either hormone receptor-positive or hormone receptor negative breast cancers.

 References